sassoftware/python-swat/doc/source/getting-started.rst

 You can specify as many of the ``host`` lines as possible.
 The ``port`` field is optional.
 If it is left off, all ports will use the same password.
-Hostnames much match the hostname used in the :class:`CAS` constructor exactly.
+Hostnames must match the hostname used in the :class:`CAS` constructor exactly.
 It does not do any DNS expanding of the names.
 So 'host1' and 'host1.my-company.com' are considered two different hosts.